 As a piece of advice, we recommend going in spring to have a more satisfying experience, since it is usually very visited in summer.

 Lakes of Covadonga

 The Lakes of Covadonga attract thousands of people each year.
 This beautiful enclave shows some beautiful lakes and great mountains to visit in spring.
 After the thaw, you will enjoy a beautiful green color that generates a magical landscape.

-In the Lakes of Covadonga, you can practice various hiking trails, but we want to propose a different plan in this post.
+You can practice various hiking trails in the Lakes of Covadonga, but we want to propose a different plan in this post.
 Book a nearby accommodation and go to the lakes at night when everyone has left to enjoy a clear sky full of stars.

 Taking advantage of the proximity, we recommend visiting the Cabrales area.
 In addition to seeing charming towns that offer rich gastronomy, you will also learn from the grandmaster cheesemakers in this area.

-In the council of Cabrales, you can visit the caves where these cheeses, so characteristic of Asturias, mature and are desired by cheese lovers from all over the world.
+In the council of Cabrales, you can visit the caves where these cheeses, so characteristic of Asturias, mature and are desired by cheese lovers worldwide.